 The automotive industry is and remains one of the largest and most competitive industries in the world.
-Several developments affecting the automotive industry substantially affect the business environment for independent suppliers like Martinrea, including: (i) the increased focus on electrification; fuel efficiency and emission reduction leading to trends in lightweighting; (ii) the role of autonomous vehicles, connectivity and shared mobility; (iii) ongoing pressure on suppliers to reduce prices which can translate into increased risk exposure for suppliers; (iv) the outsourcing of components, assemblies and complete systems from OEMs to sophisticated, independent suppliers; (v) the continually increasing participation by suppliers in the design and engineering of automotive components and complete vehicle subsystems at an early stage of the design process; (vi) the continuing consolidation of the OEMs' supplier base; (vii) platform consolidation; (viii) the growth of automotive production in emerging markets along with an emphasis on global platforms; (ix) the expansion of foreign-owned OEMs in North America and their increased emphasis on North American-sourced content; (x) the increasing impact of environmental and government regulation; (xi) the continued focus on a company's sustainability policies, including governance, environmental (such as climate change and green energy adoption) and social (such as diversity and human rights) policies; (xii) the impact of trade policies; (xiii) the importance of production volumes; and (xiv) the impact of the Covid-19 Pandemic and resulting supply chain challenges, such as the semi-conductor chip shortage, global conflict and inflationary pressures.
+Several trends affecting the automotive industry substantially affect the business environment for independent suppliers like Martinrea, including: (i) the increased focus on electrification; fuel efficiency and emission reduction leading to trends in lightweighting; (ii) the role of autonomous vehicles, connectivity and shared mobility; (iii) ongoing pressure on suppliers to reduce prices which can translate into increased risk exposure for suppliers; (iv) the outsourcing of components, assemblies and complete systems from OEMs to sophisticated, independent suppliers; (v) the continually increasing participation by suppliers in the design and engineering of automotive components and complete vehicle subsystems at an early stage of the design process; (vi) the continuing consolidation of the OEMs' supplier base; (vii) platform consolidation; (viii) the growth of automotive production in emerging markets along with an emphasis on global platforms; (ix) the expansion of foreign-owned OEMs in North America and their increased emphasis on North American-sourced content; (x) the increasing impact of environmental and other government regulation; (xi) the continued focus on a company's sustainability policies, including governance, environmental (such as climate change and green energy adoption) and social (such as diversity and human rights) policies; (xii) the impact of trade policies and geopolitical issues resulting in, or that may result in, a trend to nearshoring; (xiii) the importance of production volumes; (xiv) the impact of the recent COVID-19 Pandemic and resulting supply chain challenges, such as the semi-conductor chip shortage; (xv) global conflict or war in different regions; and (xvi) inflationary pressures.
 In addition to increased supplier dependency, OEMs have come under substantial regulatory and competitive pressure to simultaneously improve vehicle safety and reduce vehicle weight.
 Substantive weight reduction is expected to ensue as OEMs continue to identify and develop uses for higher strength-to-weight materials and improved manufacturing processes, as well as an increased emphasis on lighter weight materials such as aluminum and higher strength steels in response to the aforementioned pressures.